 Hunting: With hundreds of square miles of public lands nearby, Traverse City draws hunters looking to engage in the timeless rite of the chase, while bonding with friends and family during rich days outdoors.

 Cycling amid the colors: Take in autumn’s scent while pedaling safe, car-free bike trails: Sleeping Bear’s Heritage Trail, the Leelanau Trail to Suttons Bay, or the TART Trail right in TC.
-Mountain bike at the Village at Grand Traverse Commons, the Vasa or tip of Old Mission Peninsulas.
+Mountain bike at the Village at Grand Traverse Commons or the tip of the Old Mission Peninsulas.
 Rentals at Brick Wheels and McClain Cycle.

 Fishing: When water temps drop, fish feed with gusto, and fall-run salmon nose up-river.
 The fish frenzy fuels the fever dreams of fishermen, who head to the waters seeking the thrill of the strike.
 Find big water charters in TC and Leelanau ports, or back your boat trailer up to one of dozens of launches within a half hour of downtown.

 In TC, snowfall is plenty and nearby lakes freeze solid, so winter devotees find plenty to love.
-Winter fests like the Vasa cross-country ski race and the Bigfoot Snowshoe Race at Timber Ridge Resort bring people together to share a passion for snow, but so often, folks just head out with a friend or two to immerse in winter’s quiet crispness.
+Winter fests like the Bigfoot Snowshoe Race at Timber Ridge Resort bring people together to share a passion for snow, but so often, folks just head out with a friend or two to immerse in winter’s quiet crispness.

 Snowshoe: It’s safe (little chance of falling--especially if you use poles) and tailored to your level of fitness (go slow or bust it out).
 Easy, pretty trails at Boardman River Nature Center or hillier at The Village at Grand Traverse Commons.
 Rentals at Backcountry North.